EternalFlam3-14/GeneProject/README.md

 #

 ### Completed:
-- GLFW, Glad integrated (Graphics interface, in order to ty and fulfill the first role)
+- GLFW, Glad integrated (Graphics interface, in order to ty and fulfill the first role) (Like...
+97% github.com/markfaction 's work.
+I just modified it as needed 'till it worked, then integrated it with what I had.
+So, yeah.
+Shout out to that guy.
   - Basic file structure built, including libraries for Glad, GLFW, and personal libraries
   - Window library, Generate library (contains the random allele sequence generator, the allele reader, and the phenotype transcriber)
   - Currently saves the phenotype to a .txt, can easily be altered to also include gene sequence